na-na-hi/renget/archive/vp-plays.md

 LP summaries are color coded - green for completed, blue for ongoing, yellow for on hiatus, and red for softlocked/dropped.

-**by the way, if 4chan is broken/down, then join either of these chatrooms (first one uses your mega.nz account, and second is just a discord server; to enter the discord server just show proof that you've lurked reasonably long enough** https://mega.nz/chat/1ZtT3CIA#eFDiNoRiELFvxCy1epGLxQ https://discord.gg/ZtVmVWNPu
+**by the way, if 4chan is broken/down, then join either of these chatrooms (first one uses your mega.nz account, and second is just a discord server; to enter the discord server just show proof that you've lurked reasonably long enough for me to trust you)** https://mega.nz/chat/1ZtT3CIA#eFDiNoRiELFvxCy1epGLxQ https://discord.gg/ZtVmVWNPu